A Variational Approach to Local Asymptotic and Exponential Stabilization of Nonlinear Systems: Introduction

-A variety of conditions describing whether system \eqref{sys} can be locally asymptotically stabilized by means of continuous stationary feedback laws have been derived; see, e.g., \cite{artstein,brockett,byrnes,coron2,coron3,hermes,sontag1,sontag2,sontag3}.
+A variety of conditions describing whether system \eqref{sys} can be locally asymptotically stabilized by means of continuous stationary feedback laws have been derived; see, e.g., \cite{artstein,brockett,byrnes,coron2,coron1,hermes,sontag1,sontag2,sontag3}.
 However, in the vast majority of cases the obtained conclusions are exclusively either necessary or sufficient, while those which do achieve both necessity and sufficiency occur only in more restrictive contexts or under more stringent conditions than what is posed in \eqref{sys}.
 The most well-known result is a necessary condition given by Brockett \cite{brockett}, which ensures by using topological degree theory that such controllers exist only when $f$ satisfies a certain openness property.

-\begin{thrm} If the system \eqref{sys} is locally asymptotically stabilizable by means of continuous stationary feedback laws, then it is necessary that $0 \in{\rm int}\,f(\mcal{O})$ for any neighborhood $\mcal{O} \subseteq \mcal{U} \times \mcal{V}$ of the origin, where `{\rm int}' signifies the set interior. \end{thrm}
+\begin{thm} If system \eqref{sys} is locally asymptotically stabilizable by means of continuous stationary feedback laws, then it is necessary that $0 \in{\rm int}\,f\cp{\mcal{O}}$ for any neighborhood $\mcal{O} \subseteq \mcal{U} \times \mcal{V}$ of the origin, where `{\rm int}' signifies the set interior. \end{thm}